JakuJ/mandelbrot-set-explorer/README.md

 =============
 ![](https://img.shields.io/github/license/JakuJ/mandelbrot-set-viewer.svg)

 OpenTK based C# program which generates images of the Mandelbrot set.
-Zooming will take you as far as the `double` floating point type precision allows on your computer.
+Zooming will take you as far as the floating point precision allows on your computer (10^-4.5 for single, 10^-13.5 for double precision).

 ![An example](./Examples/brot.png?raw=true "An example of what this can do")